cloudoperators/juno/docs/husky_commitlint_guide.md

 ### Skipping Hooks in CI

 In CI environments (e.g., when using automation bots), these hooks are automatically skipped to avoid unnecessary checks on automated commits.

+### Commit Title Check

+> **Important**: When adding a new scope to your project, it's essential to ensure consistency across your tooling and documentation.
+Follow these steps whenever a new scope is introduced:

+1. **Update Commitlint Configuration**: First, add the new scope to your commitlint configuration to enforce it during commit message validation.
+See the `commitlint.config.js.md` for guidance on how to update your configuration.

+2. **Update Documentation**: Reflect this change in the `husky_commitlint_guide.md` document to keep your contributors informed about the allowed scopes.
+Specifically, add the new scope to the list in the excerpt provided above to maintain an up-to-date reference.

+3. **Update CI Title Lint Check**: Lastly, modify the `ci-title-lint-check.yaml` file to include the new scope in the `scopes` section.
+This ensures that your continuous integration process aligns with the updated commit conventions, preventing CI failures due to unrecognized scopes.

+By following these steps, you maintain alignment between your commitlint rules, project documentation, and CI checks, ensuring a smooth workflow for contributors and maintainers alike.